MicrosoftDocs/azure-devops-yaml-schema/task-reference/delete-files-v1.md

 **`SourceFolder`** - **Source Folder**<br>
 Type: string.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-The source folder that the deletion(s) will be run from.
-Empty is the root of the repo.
-Use [variables](https://go.microsoft.com/fwlink/?LinkID=550988) if files are not in the repo.
-Example: $(agent.builddirectory).
+If you leave it empty, the deletions are done from the root folder of the repository (same as if you had specified [$(Build.SourcesDirectory))](/azure/devops/pipelines/build/variables).
+If your build produces artifacts outside of the sources directory, specify `$(Agent.BuildDirectory)` to delete files from the build agent working directory.
 <!-- :::editable-content-end::: -->

 :::moniker-end